Payday Super

 What Payday Super means for employers

-If an employer fails to pay, they are liable for the SG charge — even before the Australian Taxation Office makes an assessment.
+If an employer fails to pay, they are liable for the SG charge โ even before the Australian Taxation Office makes an assessment.
 This means businesses must prepare for compliance changes in their payroll systems.

 Changes to Superannuation contributions

 Payday Super comes into effect in July 2026, so businesses need to check their payroll systems to make sure they’re ready to comply with the changes.
-It is also important to note that the superannuation guarantee will increase to 12% on 1 July 2025, and the penalty SG charge for failing to comply has been updated, too.

 Key changes to the superannuation guarantee charge: